 The Austrian mint is also normally out and about along The Graben, so you can pick up, for example, a freshly-minted silver New Year coin.

-The square in front of city hall is where many revellers congregate at midnight for the city’s official fireworks display, along with a mass waltz.
+Many revellers congregate at midnight in the square in front of city hall for the city’s official fireworks display and a mass waltz.
 So you can put those ballroom lessons to immediate use.

 It only takes a little practice to dance the waltz, but a lot of skill to dance one adequately in the middle of a crowd of tipsy Viennese.
 One of the great scientific mysteries of our time is how people manage to do so without causing significant pileups.